Professor Mark Finnane

 View Annmarie’s project: Peopling Early Queensland: The Archive of Brisbane’s Zion Hill Missionaries, 1838-1848

 Dr Margaret Shield

 BArts University of Queensland, GDip Ed University of Queensland, MEd.
 (LOTE) University of New England, EdD University of New England, PhD Griffith University

-Dr Margaret Shield, as a Visiting Fellow with the HGRC, is researching the appointment of Crown Land Commissioners and documenting their roles and responsibilities.
-The project will include biographies of Stephen Simpson, Christopher Rolleston, John Bidwill, Maurice O’Connell and William Wiseman who were among the first Commissioners appointed in the early years of the Moreton Bay Settlement and will draw on archival sources to describe their interactions with both settlers and Indigenous people, the difficulties they encountered in fulfilling their roles and the contribution they made to the settlement of the land.
-The project will also include maps of Pastoral Districts and the location of early settlements.
+Dr Margaret Shield researched the appointment of Crown Land Commissioners and documented their roles and responsibilities.
+Her project includes biographies of Stephen Simpson, Christopher Rolleston, John Bidwill, Maurice O’Connell and William Wiseman, who were among the first Commissioners appointed in the early years of the Moreton Bay Settlement and draws on archival sources to describe their interactions with both settlers and Indigenous people, the difficulties they encountered in fulfilling their roles and the contribution they made to the settlement of the land.
+The project also includes maps of Pastoral Districts and the location of early settlements.

 Dr Jonathan Richards